maxludden/supergene-v2/books/book07/md/chapter-2334.md

 Other princes and princesses watched the fight from afar, looking jealously at the blood kirin.

 “I didn’t expect that Han Sen’s xenogeneic would be so strong; it is like it is deified already!
-I cannot believe that *sshole Bai Yi was able to claim it.”
+I cannot believe that asshole Bai Yi was able to claim it.”
 When Bai Ling Shuang saw the blood kirin’s performance, the sight made her grumble angrily.

 “If you have nothing else to say, Brother Forty-Seven, then I best be on my way.”
 Han Sen mounted the blood kirin again and looked at Prince Swordstar with disdain.
 Then he headed towards the king tree.